jahonis123/dsp/lessons/statistics/4-2-random_dist.md

 thinkplot.PrePlot(1)
 thinkplot.Hist(random_pmf, align='right')
 thinkplot.Config(xlabel='Number', ylabel='PMF')
 ### The distribution of PMF is not shown on the graph, as all of the numbers have the same PMF value to their key.
+It's a uniform distribution.

 ## Calculate CDF and plot distribution
 random_cdf = thinkstats2.Cdf(random_numbers)